 Attorneys for the DUI Administrative Suspension in Tampa, FL

 The formal review hearing to contest the administrative suspension after a DUI arrest is governed by the administrative rules found in Chapter 15A-6, F.A.C.
-You have the right to confront and cross-examine the arresting officer, breath test operator, and other witnesses in the case.
+Under these rules, you have the right to be represented by an attorney if you can afford to hire one and the right to confront and cross-examine the arresting officer, breath test operator, and other witnesses in the case.

 FAC Rule 15A-6.013(5) affords the driver seeking review “the right to present evidence relevant to the issues, to cross-examine opposing witnesses, to impeach any witness, and to rebut the evidence presented against the driver.”
 Fla.
 Admin.
 Code R. 15A-6.013(5).

-The dash cam or body cam video is very important in these cases.
+The dashcam or bodycam video is critical in these cases.
 In Wiggins. v.
-Dept of Highway Safety & Motor Vehicles the court found that “a circuit court applies the correct law by rejecting officer testimony as being competent, substantial evidence when that testimony is contrary to and refuted by objective real-time video evidence.”
+Dept of Highway Safety & Motor Vehicles, the court found that “a circuit court applies the correct law by rejecting officer testimony as being competent, substantial evidence when that testimony is contrary to and refuted by objective real-time video evidence.”
 209 So.
 3d 1165, 1175 (Fla.
-2017) [42 Fla.
-L. Weekly S85a].
+2017).

 If the arresting officer or breath tech operator fails to appear in response to a properly served subpoena, then the suspension shall be invalidated.
 If another witness fails to appear, you have the option to seek enforcement of the subpoena in the trial court.

-Contact a DUI defense attorney in Tampa, FL, at the Sammis Law Firm to discuss ways to fight your administrative suspension.
-Call (813) 250-0500.
+Contact a DUI defense attorney at the Sammis Law Firm in Tampa, FL, to discuss ways to fight your administrative suspension.

 Bureau of Administrative Review (BAR)

-The Bureau of Administrative Reviews (BAR) is made up of senior clerks, field hearing officers. field supervisors, program managers, support staff and regulatory program specialists.
-Composed of offices located throughout the state of Florida, the Bureau is divided into three regions.
+The Bureau of Administrative Reviews (BAR) is made up of senior clerks, field hearing officers, field supervisors, program managers, support staff, and regulatory program specialists.

 Hearing Officers Working at the BAR Office